tomchen-stripe/mcp-server-token-sizes/README.md

 # mcp-server-response-token-sizes

-Becnhmarking the token response sizes of a [three-metatool design](https://www.stainless.com/blog/lessons-from-openapi-to-mcp-server-conversion#handling-large-apis-dynamically) for Stripe's user-facing MCP server.
+Becnhmarking the response sizes (in tokens) of a [three-metatool design](https://www.stainless.com/blog/lessons-from-openapi-to-mcp-server-conversion#handling-large-apis-dynamically) for Stripe's user-facing MCP server.

 [Model response limits](#model-context-sizes-current---2025) are more of a limiting factor than their context window sizes.